 The Master of Public Affairs (MPA) and Certificate in Public Affairs Leadership (PAL) cohort learning community offers 12 credits of the MPA core courses in an integrated format that combines the best of intensive on-campus and online learning.
 These 12 credits make up the entire curriculum for the PAL certificate.
 The program starts with an intensive, introductory three-day session in August, followed by Friday/Saturday gatherings once a month between September and May.
 This schedule enables students to participate in coursework even if they live far from the Twin Cities and continue full-time employment while enrolled.

 Students in the cohort learning community complete the 12 credit requirements with the same peer cohort.
 Because this learning experience is integrated, students form strong relationships with each other and the faculty, participating in personal growth, creative problem solving, and honed application.
 Courageous conversations, circle practice, research methods, and policy memo writing are all tools shared with other members of the learning community.
 Additionally, the cohort enables you to be part of the Humphrey community, even when you're not physically present.
-Students benefit from networking opportunities with Humphrey-wide faculty, alumni, MPA and PAL peers, and international fellows; full access to support staff in Student Services and Career & Professional Development; and access to the School's website, podcasts, Facebook and LinkedIn pages.
+Students benefit from networking opportunities with Humphrey-wide faculty, alumni, MPA and PAL peers, and international fellows; full access to support staff in Career and Student Success; and access to the School's website, podcasts, Facebook and LinkedIn pages.

 Although face-to-face classroom time is less frequent, students create a close connection with each other during the August introductory session, and stay connected to others through regular online discussions about readings, and project updates.
 Monthly meetings (all day Friday and Saturday) enable the group to focus intently on policy/program analysis, leadership development, action learning projects, equity and inclusion, and qualitative/quantitative analysis training.

 MPA 2022–23 session schedule

 Weekend sessions take place once per month between late August and late April.